 NMFS continues to investigate serious injuries to marine mammals as they are released from fishing gear.
 In April 1999, NMFS held a joint meeting of the three regional scientific review groups to further discuss the issue.
 NMFS is continuing to develop marine mammal serious injury guidelines and until these are published, NMFS will apply the criteria listed by the review groups to make determinations for specific fisheries.
-The current BiOps for Atlantic HMS fisheries have concluded the fisheries are not likely to adversely affect ESA-listed marine mammals.
+The current Biological Opinions for Atlantic HMS fisheries have resulted in a conclusion of no jeopardy for marine mammals.
 However, a Pelagic Longline Take Reduction Team (PLTRT) met on June 29-30, 2005.
 The PLTRT replaces the disbanded Atlantic Offshore Cetacean Take Reduction Team (AOCTRT).
-The PLTRT must develop a TRP for pilot whales within 11 months.
+The PLTRT must develop a Take Reduction Plan (TRP) for pilot whales within 11 months.
 The Draft TRP has been transmitted to NMFS and was published June 8, 2006.
-The 1999 FMP implemented several of the recommendations of the AOCTRT including: 1) a requirement that vessels fishing for HMS move one nautical mile (nm) after an entanglement with protected species; 2) limiting the length of the mainline to 24 nm in the MAB from August 1, 1999 through November 30, 2000; 3) voluntary vessel operator education workshops for HMS PLL vessels; 4) handling and release guidelines; and 5) limited access for swordfish, shark and tuna longline permits.
+The 1999 HMS FMP implemented several of the recommendations of the AOCTRT including: 1) a requirement that vessels fishing for HMS move one nautical mile (nm) after an entanglement with protected species; 2) limiting the length of the mainline to 24 nm in the MAB from August 1, 1999 through November 30, 2000; 3) voluntary vessel operator education workshops for HMS PLL vessels; 4) handling and release guidelines; and 5) limited access for swordfish, shark and tuna longline permits.